scup/speck/README.md

 ### Well known issues
   - Create helpers for relationships validations(Like, mininum, maximum)
   - Create identifier and equal comparison
+  - Type builders and/or custom builders are not being applied on instance setters

 ### Contextual validation
 ```javascript